 The bottom line is that unsolicited resumes benefit many companies, while they may be a liability to others.
 Consult with your legal department or review state and federal guidelines to help make an educated and informed decision about this practice.

-Ninja Gig offers a convenient solution for employers that are looking for job application software.
+Ninja Gig offers a convenient solution for employers that are looking for online job application software.
 With our advanced automated hiring process, you can easily accept job applications online and retain them in our system.
 You can also make sure that you offer legally compliant job applications.
 If you want to learn more about our online recruitment software, sign up today for our exclusive, free trial.
-Let Ninja Gig help you transform your hiring practices!
+Let Ninja Gig help you transform your online job posting hiring practices!